Skip to main content

 All Other Fish Species includes bullfrogs and crayfish

-No bag, size or possession limit
+• No bag, length, or possession limits

-Special Rule Waters for the Southwest Region
+Special Rule Waters for the Southwest Region North – McCall

 Ben Ross Reservoir